azarSarikhani/github-custom-action/.github/actions/error-annotator/READDME.md

 # Unity Logs Error and Warning Annotator

 This GitHub Action parses Unity Editor log files to identify and annotate errors and warnings.
-It is designed to integrate seamlessly into your CI/CD pipelines to enhance debugging and streamline issue resolution.
+It is designed to integrate seamlessly into your CI/CD pipelines to enhance debugging.

 ## **Features**

 - Extracts errors and warnings from Unity log files.
-This includes any distict error, warning, fail, and exception words in the log.
+This includes any distinct error, warning, fail, and exception words in the log.
 - Annotates errors and warnings in GitHub Actions for visibility.
 - Outputs a list of parsed errors for further use in workflows.